The Difference Between El Niño And La Niña, And How They Impact Global Weather And Climate Patterns

 Difference Between El Nino and La Nina

-El Niño is a series of unusual weather patterns caused by the warm Pacific Ocean deviating from its normal flow and accumulating at the South American west coast.
+El Niño is a series of atypical weather patterns caused by the warm Pacific Ocean deviating from its normal flow and accumulating at the South American west coast.
 La Niña forms when water flows towards the Southeast Asian coast, resulting in an upwelling of cold water near the South American coast.

 In recent years, the term "El Niño" started surfacing in weather forecasts and the news as a result of its widespread impact on global weather, specifically the resulting droughts in some parts of the world.
 Inevitably, its counterpart, "La Niña," also started getting attention.